kellerflint/Course-Resources/content/SQL - W4 Querying and Analysis for HR Database Assignment.md

 **Question 11**: List the first names, last names, job titles and salaries a of all employees who have 'Manager' in their job title.

-**Question 12**: Display the names and job titles of employees who work in a city than 'Seattle'.
+**Question 12**: Display the names and job titles of employees who work in any city other than 'Seattle'.
 Display the name of the city they work in as well.

 # Section 3: Perform Data Analysis

 ***Use a multi-line comment to write explanations in the same .sql file as your queries.***

-**NOTE: Please do not sure commands that have not been covered in class!** Aggregation functions, GROUP BY and sub-querying could be helpful, but are beyond the scope of this assignment.
+**NOTE: Please do not use commands that have not been covered in class!** Aggregation functions, GROUP BY and sub-querying could be helpful, but are beyond the scope of this assignment.
 Draw conclusions using the tools we have discussed so far.

 **Question 13**: In what months are most employees hired?
 Provide a single query to justify your answer.
 *You can use `MONTH(some_date_column)` to extract just the month from a date.*